Prakhar-002/React-Monster-Course/09. Framer Motion With 10 Projects/1. Topics With Examples/README.md

 # Exit Prop 📤

 ### 🔴 Exit prop is used to define the animation that occurs when a component is removed from the React tree.
 This is particularly useful for creating smooth transitions when elements are unmounted/removed, enhancing the user experience by visually indicating that something has disappeared.

+# Scroll Triggered Animations 📜

+### 🟣 These animations are triggered when the user scrolls to a specific point in the viewport.
+Once the scroll reaches that point, the animation plays.

+## Use Cases 👉

+### 🟢 Great for revealing elements, changing styles, or starting animations at specific sections of a page.

+# Scroll Driven Animations 📜

+### 🟠 These animations continuously change as the user scrolls, allowing for a smoother, more interactive experience.
+The animation properties can be mapped directly to the scroll position.

+## Use Cases 👉

+### 🟢 Ideal for parallax effects, transforming elements, or adjusting opacity based on scroll depth.